shps951023/Trace-Dapper.NET-Source-Code/README.md

 ## Query Multi Mapping underlying principle

-First, with a simple Demo.
+First, a simple Demo.

 1. Create a Mapping FUNC collection corresponding to the number of generic class parameters
-2. The Mapping FUNC setup logic is the same as Query Emit Il
+2. The Mapping FUNC setup logic is the same as Query Emit IL
 3. Call the user's Custom Mapping Func, where the parameters are derived from the previously dynamically generated Mapping Func

 ```C#